Engee documentation

 Yes

-# Charge dynamics — charge dynamics parameterization
+# Charge dynamics — parameterization of charge dynamics

 Do not model charge dynamics | Use peak reverse current and stretch factor | Use peak reverse current and reverse recovery time | Use peak reverse current and reverse recovery charge | Use peak reverse current and reverse recovery energy | Use transit time and carrier lifetime